 We are here for you

-We are your first port of call for any questions concerning studying and the University.
+We are students’ first port of call for any questions concerning studying.
 We advise school pupils, prospective and current students as well as parents and teachers.

 We tailor our advice to your needs and your personal situation.
 Our advice is confidential, flexible and independent, with the aim of strengthening your own competence.